How A Divorce or Other Family Law Case Proceeds

-If you are or your spouse is considering divorce, or if you have another family law issue, deciding to see a lawyer is difficult.
+If you are, or your spouse is, considering divorce, or if you have another family law issue, deciding to see a lawyer is difficult.
 People do not know what to expect, or what is expected of them.
 Following is a summary of the steps that may, or will, happen in your divorce or other family law matter.

 In virtually every family law case, one party files an initial document and has it “served” in some manner on the other side, who must then “respond” or “appear” to defend himself or herself.
 For example, if you are filing for a divorce, we will prepare and file in court a Summons and Petition for Dissolution of Marriage, and other associated documents.
 Your spouse must be served with those papers.
-This happens by having the spouse sign a piece of paper acknowledging that he or she received the Petition, Summons, and other documents or by having process server give the documents to the spouse personally.
+This generally happens by having the spouse sign a piece of paper acknowledging that he or she received the Petition, Summons, and other documents, or having a process server give the documents to the spouse personally.